SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 #### Countermeasures {#ConfigConfusionCounter}

-Similar to mix-up attacks involving issuer-sharing client configurations ({{ReloadedCountermeasure}}), the gist of client configuration confusion defense is to ensure that the attacker-controlled client configuration cannot use the existing client registered at the honest authorization server under the honest client configuration, by enforcing redirection URI distinctions.
+Similar to mix-up attacks involving issuer-sharing client configurations ({{ReloadedCountermeasure}}), the core of the defense against client configuration confusion is for the client to prevent an attacker-controlled client configuration from using the registered client at the honest authorization server under an honest client configuration.
+This can be achieved by enforcing redirection URI distinctions.

-Clients that interact with more than one client configuration and either authenticate with signature-based client authentication methods or support at least one authorization server that does not require client authentication MUST employ the following countermeasure, unless client configuration confusion attacks are mitigated by other means, such as using fresh key material for each authorization server with signature-based client authentication methods and disallowing any authorization server without client authentication.
+Clients that interact with more than one client configuration and support authorization servers that either use signature-based client authentication methods or do not require client authentication MUST employ the following countermeasure, unless client configuration confusion attacks are mitigated by other means, such as using fresh key material for each authorization server employing signature-based client authentication, and disallowing any authorization server that does not require client authentication.

 {:style="empty"}